 Grants

 Grants provide both financial and non-financial business development support.
-The majority grants are industry-specific and/ or focuses on a particular group of people such as women, youth, disabled, Black business owners, or co-operatives.
+The majority of grants are industry-specific and/or focus on a particular group of people such as women, youth, disabled, Black business owners, or co-operatives.

 What to read: